 Use load balancing

-Google Cloud Platform offers a load balancing service that helps you support periods of heavy traffic so that you don't overload your instances.
+Google Cloud offers a load balancing service that helps you support periods of heavy traffic so that you don't overload your instances.
 With the load balancing service, you can:

 Deploy your application on instances within multiple zones using regional managed instance groups.
 Then, you can configure a forwarding rule that can spread traffic across all virtual machine instances in all zones within the region.
 Each forwarding rule can define one entry point to your application using an external IP address.

 Deploy instances across multiple regions using global load balancing.
-HTTP(S) load balancing enables your traffic to enter the Google Cloud Platform system at the location nearest the client.
+HTTP(S) load balancing enables your traffic to enter the Google Cloud system at the location nearest the client.
 Cross-regional load balancing provides redundancy so that if a region is unreachable, traffic is automatically diverted to another region so that your service remains reachable using the same external IP address.